top of page

 Enriching the Learning Experience for All

 At Homa we are proud to offer a unique approach to psychotherapy training.
-Our course aims to have a cohort of 50% of trainees from the Global Majority (Black, Brown, Asian, mixed heritage and Indigenous communities) and 50% from white backgrounds.
-This balanced approach is not just about fairness or Social Justice, it’s about creating an enriching and transformative learning experience for everyone involved.
+Our course aspires to bring together a balanced cohort of 50% of trainees from the Global Majority (Black, Brown, Asian, dual-heritage and Gypsy, Roma and Traveller communities) and 50% from white backgrounds.
+This aim is not just about fairness or Social Justice, it’s about creating an enriching and transformative learning experience for everyone involved.

 A Training Community Rooted in Representation and Respect